How to Keep a Price Book

 If you want to make your own price book, you will first need to make your pantry list (see The Frugal Pantry).
 Once you have this list, you’ll know which items you need to get prices for.
 Tracking prices of other household goods is more challenging, because you may not purchase them as regularly.
 I still add items to my price book that I’ve forgotten about (humidifier filters come to mind).

 When you set out to research prices, don’t take your kids, and don’t make special trips!
 This wastes extremely expensive gasoline, and making a price book is a gradual process that takes time.
-I get my prices by simply jotting down prices as I do my regular grocery shopping.
+I get my prices from my receipts, sale flyers, and by simply jotting down prices as I do my regular grocery shopping.
 It takes a few trips, but it makes the process less overwhelming.
 If you have friends who also want to make price books, you may want to assign each of them a list of items, and make it a cooperative effort!